A geometric model for the derived category of gentle algebras

-We give an explicit description of the correspondence of homotopy classes of (possibly infinite) graded curves in the surface with the indecomposable objects in the derived category of a gentle algebra based on the graded homotopy strings and bands of \cite{BekkertMerklen} (Theorem \ref{theo::objects-as-arcs}).
-Using the basis of homomorphisms in $D^b(A-\mod)$ given in \cite{ArnesenLakingPauksztello}, we show that these basis elements correspond to crossings of curves (Theorem \ref{TheoremMorphismsIntersections}).
-Building on the graphical mapping cone calculus given in \cite{CanakciPauksztelloSchroll}, we show that the mapping cone of a map corresponding to a crossing of curves is given by the resolution of the crossing (Theorem \ref{theo::mapping-cones}).
-The Auslander-Reiten translate of a perfect object in $D^b(A-\mod)$ then corresponds to the rotation of the endpoints along the boundary of the corresponding curve in the surface (Corollary \ref{CorollaryTauIsGeometric}).
+We give an explicit description of the correspondence of homotopy classes of (possibly infinite) graded curves in the surface with the indecomposable objects in the derived category of a graded gentle algebra based on the graded homotopy strings and bands of \cite{BekkertMerklen} (Theorem \ref{theo::objects-as-arcs}).
+Using a graded analogue of the basis of homomorphisms in $\Dfd{A}$ given in \cite{ArnesenLakingPauksztello}, we show that these basis elements correspond to crossings of curves (Theorem \ref{TheoremMorphismsIntersections}) and show that they constitute a basis for the morphism spaces of $\Dfd A$ in the graded setting.
+Building on the graphical mapping cone calculus given in \cite{CanakciPauksztelloSchroll} (which we generalize to the graded setting), we show that the mapping cone of a map corresponding to a crossing of curves is given by the resolution of the crossing (Theorem \ref{theo::mapping-cones}).
+The Auslander-Reiten translate of a perfect object in $\cD(A)$ then corresponds to the rotation of the endpoints along the boundary of the corresponding curve in the surface (Corollary \ref{CorollaryTauIsGeometric} \& Corollary \ref{TheoremMiddleTermsARTriangleAsArcsGraded}).
 Finally, we show that the surface encodes the derived invariant of Avella-Alaminos and Geiss \cite{AG} in terms of the number of boundary components, the number of marked points on each boundary component and the number of laminates starting and ending on each boundary component (Theorem \ref{thm-AG}).

-We thus obtain an explicit description of the category $D^b(A-\mod)$.
+We thus obtain an explicit description of the category $\cT$ and hence by \cite{BoothGoodbodyOpper} of $\Dfd{A}$ .
 Based on \cite{HaidenKatzarkovKontsevich, LekiliPolishchuk17}, this category gives a complete instance of homological mirror symmetry (in the trivially graded case) for two dimensional manifolds corresponding to oriented surfaces with stops on the one side \cite{HaidenKatzarkovKontsevich} and for nodal stacky curves on the other \cite{LekiliPolishchuk17}.
 Namely, if $A$ is a trivially graded gentle algebra of finite global dimension with ribbon graph $\Gamma_A$ and associated ribbon surface with marked points $(S_A, (\Gamma_A)_0)$ and if $\check{X}$ is a certain nodal stacky curve (see \cite{LekiliPolishchuk17}), then